unknowPaper/FileChecker/README.md

 #### Step 1 - Edit config

-You must set mysql username and password.
+You must set mysql username and password using yaml format config file or flags.

 All config example: